YkGUWbrF/SPRC/translated interview questions.md

    - How were these challenges addressed?
    - For this difficulty, what do you think are the ideal resources or tools?
    - Have you ever encountered APP non-compliance due to non-compliance of third-party SDK?
 How did you sovle this difficulty?
-   - If this problem is not solved, what will happen to the app?
-Will it be serious?
+   - If this problem is not solved, what would happen to the app?
+Is it serious?

-7. Do you think the developers will use other methods to bypass privacy compliance detection in order to meet privacy compliance?
+7. Do you think the developers can use other methods to bypass privacy compliance detection in order to meet privacy compliance?
    - How might this be realized?
    - What tools or techniques might be used?
    - Are these technologies public?